Our AV/IT team support around 180 teaching rooms and 40 lecture theatres across our campuses. The core support hours are 8am to 6pm weekdays.

 If you would like to discuss video conferencing facilities contact the Service Desk ext 8888, who can put you in touch with the correct people to talk to.

-If you would like to book a video conference please complete the Video conference On-line Booking Form
+If you would like to book a video conference please raise a ticket with the ITS Service Desk via phone, e-mail, or using the Self Service Portal.

 Video conference is a robust secure method of communications but with improved technology other communication methods have become available.